RomenKost/thingsboard.github.io/docs/trendz/metric/generate-new-metric.md

     image: /images/trendz/metric/new-metric/create-calculation-4.png
     title: "Now the calculation field is saved in Trendz but still does not have telemetry points in ThingsBoard."

+run-reprocess:
+  0:
+    image: /images/trendz/metric/new-metric/run-reprocess-1.png
+    title: "Click the <b>Run</b> button to start the process."
+  1:
+    image: /images/trendz/metric/new-metric/run-reprocess-2.png
+    title: "Select the <b>time range</b> for reprocessing (this defines the period of data to be saved to ThingsBoard)."
+  2:
+    image: /images/trendz/metric/new-metric/run-reprocess-3.png
+    title: "Choose the <b>items</b> to include in the save operation (you can select the current item, all items, or a subset of items)."
+  3:
+    image: /images/trendz/metric/new-metric/run-reprocess-4.png
+    title: "Click <b>Run</b> to begin the task."
+  4:
+    image: /images/trendz/metric/new-metric/run-reprocess-5.png
+    title: "Wait until the reprocess task completes.
+You can navigate to other metrics while the process is running."

 metric-rename:
   0:
     image: /images/trendz/metric/new-metric/metric-rename-1.png